You’re just starting out as a physician, and the idea of having your own private practice seems enticing.

 Business Expenses

-It can come down to more than just the office equipment you may need to purchase when you start to build your own practice.
+Office equipment won’t be the only thing you need to purchase when you start to build your own private practice.

 Professional Expenses